-Investors may be charged 0.5% when subscribing for Fund shares.
-Investors may be charged 0.5% when redeeming Fund shares in the case of significant redemptions.
+Investors will be charged 0.5% when subscribing for Fund shares and 0.5% when redeeming Fund shares.
 These charges are paid into the Fund to offset the costs associated with the transactions that are borne by the Fund.
-Allan Gray Bermuda Limited (the "Investment Manager") may waive these charges if transactions substantially offset one another.
+Allan Gray Bermuda Limited (the "Investment Manager") may waive these charges at its discretion, for example in the case of significant offsetting between subscriptions and redemptions.